Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: Numerical simulations

+Only the configurations containing one to six NV centers are taken as valid; with this handful of NVs randomly distributed, simulations are conducted using Eq.~\ref{eq:IP} as starting point and with the parameters specified in section III of the main text.
+Besides $\delta=200$~Hz, $\tau=10^{-4}$s and $n_{sr}=100$.
+To obtain the representative signal of an NV embedded at a given density, the signals from NVs in different clusters is averaged as $\bar{s}^z= \left(\sum_{k=1}^Q \sum_{i=1}^{q_k} \langle s_i^z \rangle \right) / \sum_{k=1}^Q q_k$, where $Q$ represents the number of clusters and $q_k$ the number of NVs in the $k$-th cluster.
+The number of clusters included in this averaging is progressively increased until convergence, defined as reached when the mean signal varies by $<5 \%$ upon adding the last 50 configurations.

+For illustration, Fig.~\ref{fig:1ppm} shows the convergence graph and the resulting converged signal for an NV density of 1~ppm.
+In the convergence graph Fig.~\ref{fig:1ppm} (a), CPMG takes longer to converge, as the averaged amplitude exhibits stronger fluctuations.
+This arises from the diverse dipole-dipole structures across clusters, which produce signals with varying amplitudes.
+In contrast, SHIELD protocols suppress these interactions, reducing heterogeneity and allowing faster convergence.
+As shown in Fig.~\ref{fig:1ppm}(b), all detection schemes display the expected oscillatory behavior of Eq.\ref{eq:AERIS}, with their frequencies directly encoding the target parameter $\delta$.
+The outputs differ only in amplitude: for CPMG, the heterogeneity among cluster signals leads to destructive interferences resulting in amplitude reduction.

-In order to construct Fig.~\ref{fig:results}~(a), signal convergence was achieved with the three protocols in ensembles containing two to six NV centers, for NV densities with ppm $=$ $0.1$, $0.2$, $0.3$, $0.4$, $0.5$, $1$, $1.5$, $2$, $2.5$, $3$, $3.5$, $4$, $5$, $6$, $7$, and $8$.
-These concentrations correspond to the NV centers aligned with $B_z$.
-Then, Fig.~\ref{fig:results}~(a) portrays the amplitudes of the converged signals.
-In other words, these signals correspond to the spin projection of a single referential NV.
-Taking the latter into account, the SNR is estimated by multiplying $\sqrt{N}$ by the values on Fig.~\ref{fig:results}~(a), where $N$ represents the number of NV centers in the active volume of the diamond $V_{\text{act}}=3.14\times 10^{-15}m^3$ \cite{GlennBucher2018}, thus $N (\text{ppm})= \text{ppm} \ \frac{8 \times 10^{-6}}{a^3} \ V_{\text{act}}$.
+In order to construct Fig.~\ref{fig:results}~(a), which portrays the amplitudes of the converged signals, convergence was achieved using the three protocols in ensembles containing one to six NV centers, for NV densities of $0.1$, $0.2$, $0.3$, $0.4$, $0.5$, $1$, $1.5$, $2$, $2.5$, $3$, $3.5$, $4$, $5$, $6$, $7$, and $8$ ppm (these concentrations correspond to NV centers aligned with $B_z$).
+To reach convergence, the scheme using CPMG was run over $Q=300$ clusters for densities 0.1 ppm and 0.3 ppm, over $Q=400$ clusters for 0.5 ppm, 1 ppm and 1.5 ppm and over $Q=1400$ clusters for densities above 1.5 ppm.
+On the other hand, the scheme using SHIELD protocols is run over $Q=300$ for every density.
+To obtain Fig.~\ref{fig:results}~(b), the SNR is estimated by multiplying the values on Fig.~\ref{fig:results}~(a), which represent the response associated with the spin projection of a single referential NV center embedded in an ensemble, by $\sqrt{N}$, where $N$ is the number of NV centers in the active volume $V$ of the diamond.
+This is taken as $V_{\text{act}}=3.14\times 10^{-15}m^3$ \cite{GlennBucher2018SM}, thus $N (\text{ppm})= \text{ppm} \ \frac{8 \times 10^{-6}}{a^3} \ V_{\text{act}}$.
+This scaling, $\sqrt{N}$, corresponds to spin-projection-noise and shot-noise (i.e. the SNR only accounts for this type of noise), and illustrates the benefit of having more NV centers.